semaphoreci/docs/tour3-pipeline_5bb915692c7d3a04dd5b5d5f.md

             - echo "Running unit tests"
 </code></pre>

 With this configuration, commands in the "Compile" job run sequentially.
 If all of them pass, the "Set things up" block passes, and the pipeline proceeds to run the "Unit tests" block.

-Notice how each block includes the [`checkout` command][checkout].
-This is Semaphore's built-in command which loads your code in the job's environment.
+Notice how each job includes the [`checkout` command][checkout].
+This is Semaphore's built-in command which clones the code from the GitHub repository of the Semaphore 2.0 project to the job's Virtual Machine environment.

 ## Defining blocks with parallel jobs